All about period poops: Why you poop so much on your period

 You Irish exit your Zoom call faster than that time you ran into your ex at Walgreens while buying Plan B and jog – no, sprint – to the bathroom.
 You make it just in time to avoid life-altering humiliation and, relieved, wonder to yourself, Is this really the third time I’m pooping today?
 Is this normal?

 It is!
-Those weirdly urgent, frequent, or difficult bowel movements during your period are likely the result of hormonal shifts that take place before and during the menstrual phase of your monthly cycle.((Bernstein, M. T. (2014, January 1).
-Gastrointestinal symptoms before and during menses in healthy women.
-PubMed Central (PMC).
-Retrieved from ncbi.nlm.nih.gov/pmc/articles/PMC3901893/)) So if you have regular run-ins with diarrhea, constipation, or particularly foul-smelling poop during your period – you’re not alone!
+Those weirdly urgent, difficult or frequent bowel movements during your period are likely the result of hormonal changes that take place before and during the menstrual phase of your monthly cycle.1 So if you have regular run-ins with diarrhea, constipation, or particularly foul-smelling stools during your period – you’re not alone!

-Almost every person who menstruates is familiar with PMS (Premenstrual Syndrome), a collection of bodily changes and sensations that crop up several days or even 1-2 weeks before your period.((Premenstrual syndrome (PMS).
-(2018, March 16).
-US Department of Health & Human Services.
-Retrieved from womenshealth.gov/menstrual-cycle/premenstrual-syndrome)) Pelvic cramps, headaches, bloat, fatigue, breast tenderness, mood swings, and food cravings are all well-known signs of PMS.((Premenstrual syndrome (PMS) – Symptoms and causes.
-(2020, February 7).
-Mayo Clinic.
-Retrieved from mayoclinic.org/diseases-conditions/premenstrual-syndrome/symptoms-causes/syc-20376780))
+Almost every person who menstruates is familiar with PMS (Premenstrual Syndrome), a collection of bodily changes and sensations that crop up several days or even 1-2 weeks before your period.2 Pelvic cramps, headaches, bloat, fatigue, breast tenderness, mood swings, and food cravings are all well-known PMS symptoms.3

-Yet many individuals don’t realize that PMS can also bring about gastrointestinal discomfort and bowel changes like diarrhea, constipation, abdominal pain, and even nausea and vomiting.((Bernstein, M. T. (2014, January 1).
-Gastrointestinal symptoms before and during menses in healthy women.
-PubMed Central (PMC).
-Retrieved from ncbi.nlm.nih.gov/pmc/articles/PMC3901893/))
+Yet many individuals don’t realize that PMS can also bring about digestive issues, gastrointestinal discomfort and bowel issues like loose stools, constipation, abdominal cramping or pain, and even nausea and vomiting.1

 Scientists haven’t totally figured out why various GI symptoms tend to ramp up before and during menstruation – the physiological basis is technically unknown.
-One study, however, found a notable relationship between bowel habits, menstruation, and the concentration of natural, hormone-like compounds called prostaglandins.((Arthur, C. (1992, August 1).
-Prostaglandin metabolism in relation to the bowel habits of women – PubMed.
-PubMed.
-Retrieved from pubmed.ncbi.nlm.nih.gov/1409762/))
+One study, however, found a notable relationship between bowel habits, menstruation, and the concentration of natural, hormone-like compounds called prostaglandins.5

 Your body releases prostaglandins right before your period begins.
 These compounds stimulate the smooth muscles of the uterus, causing the contractions (a.k.a. cramps) that help your body shed the uterine lining (a.k.a. period blood).

-Prostaglandins also stimulate other smooth muscles in the body – namely, your bowels.((Bernstein, M. T. (2014, January 1).
-Gastrointestinal symptoms before and during menses in healthy women.
-PubMed Central (PMC).
-Retrieved from ncbi.nlm.nih.gov/pmc/articles/PMC3901893/)) More stimulation leads to more poop and, for some individuals, other annoying effects like headaches, nausea, and vomiting.((Using Foods Against Menstrual Pain. (n.d.).
-Physicians Committee for Responsible Medicine.
-Retrieved from pcrm.org/good-nutrition/nutrition-information/using-foods-against-menstrual-pain))
+Prostaglandins also stimulate other smooth muscles in the body – namely, your bowels.1 More stimulation leads to more poop and, for some individuals, other annoying effects like headaches, nausea, and vomiting.6

 Pooping more than usual?
 All about period diarrhea

-If you get the runs with nearly every period – and especially if you’ve been diagnosed with dysmenorrhea – it’s possible that your body goes a little overboard with high levels of prostaglandin production.((Dysmenorrhea: Painful Periods. (n.d.).
-The American College of Obstetricians and Gynecologists.
-Retrieved from acog.org/patient-resources/faqs/gynecologic-problems/dysmenorrhea-painful-periods)) Medically speaking, this is no big deal; it just means you’ll have to cope with a little more cramping and bloating each month.
+If you get the runs with nearly every period – and especially if you’ve been diagnosed with dysmenorrhea – it’s possible that your body goes a little overboard with high levels of prostaglandin production.7 Medically speaking, this is no big deal; it just means you’ll have to cope with a little more cramping and bloating each month.

 Treating diarrhea during your period is just like treating any other bout of diarrhea.
-First, it’s important to drink plenty of fluids to prevent dehydration.
+First, it’s important to drink lots of water to prevent dehydration.
 Take frequent sips from your water bottle or grab a sports drink with electrolytes if you need an extra boost.

 Skip the coffee or caffeinated beverages – caffeine is a stimulant and you certainly don’t need any extra stimulation in your bowels.
-It may also be beneficial to avoid spicy, sugary, or processed foods and alcohol (pretty much anything inflammatory to your digestive tract) until your digestive system gets back to normal.((Diarrhea – Diagnosis and Treatment.
-(2020, June 16).
-Mayo Clinic.
-Retrieved from mayoclinic.org/diseases-conditions/diarrhea/diagnosis-treatment/drc-20352246))
+It may also be beneficial to avoid spicy, sugary, or processed foods and alcohol (pretty much anything inflammatory to your digestive tract) until your digestive system gets back to normal.8

 Most cases of period diarrhea will go away on their own.
 But if you really can’t be glued to your toilet all day and need a quick fix, you may prefer to pick up a good ol’ box of over the counter anti-diarrheal medication.
 Stop by your local Walgreens or CVS Pharmacy and look for products containing loperamide or bismuth subsalicylate (and stock up on Flex® while you’re at it).

 Feeling a little backed up?
-The menstrual cycle & constipation
+The menstrual cycle, progesterone & period constipation

 If you experience period constipation around or during menstruation, it might have more to do with your food choices than progesterone levels.
-Food cravings commonly accompany your period, possibly due to hormone fluctuations and an increase in amino acid bonds called endogenous opioid peptides (EOPs).((Stampler, L. (2019, June 11).
-Why You Have Food Cravings On Your Period.
-Women’s Health.
-Retrieved from womenshealthmag.com/health/a19947726/why-you-have-period-cravings)) We fully support eating whatever you’re craving – but keep in mind, that double bacon cheeseburger might not register so well with your bowels.
+Food cravings commonly accompany your period, possibly due to hormonal shifts and an increase in amino acid bonds called endogenous opioid peptides (EOPs).11 We fully support eating whatever you’re craving – but keep in mind, that double bacon cheeseburger might not register so well with your bowels.

-Red meat, dairy, and fried foods – some of our favorites – are known to bring on constipation.((7 Foods That Can Cause Constipation.
-(2020, January 31).
-Healthline.
-Retrieved from healthline.com/nutrition/8-foods-that-cause-constipation)) If you were already somewhat predisposed to “backing up,” those indulgences could be making it worse.
+Red meat, dairy, and fried foods – some of our favorites – are known to bring on constipation.12 If you were already somewhat predisposed to “backing up,” those indulgences could be making it worse.

-To relieve constipation, it’s best to try adjusting your diet or upping exercise before resorting to laxatives.
+To relieve constipation, it’s best to try lifestyle changes like adjusting your diet or upping exercise before resorting to laxatives.
 While laxative effects provide short-term relief, they can make constipation worse in the long run if you take them too frequently.
-This is because your body could start to rely on them, making it almost impossible to go without.((Over-the-counter laxatives for constipation: Use with caution.
-(2017, June 6).
-Mayo Clinic.
-Retrieved from mayoclinic.org/diseases-conditions/constipation/in-depth/laxatives/art-20045906)) Instead, reach for a bag of dried plums (prunes), eat food that is high in fibers fresh fruits, vegetables, and whole grains, and make sure you’re drinking TONS of water.
+This is because your body could start to rely on them, making it almost impossible to go without.13 Instead, reach for a bag of dried plums (prunes), eat food that is high in fibers fresh fruits, vegetables, and whole grains, and make sure you’re drinking TONS of water.

-Some studies have shown that probiotics are helpful in preventing constipation.((Corliss, J. (2014, August 21).
-Probiotics may ease constipation.
-Harvard Health Publishing.
-Retrieved from health.harvard.edu/blog/probiotics-may-ease-constipation-201408217377)) Find them in foods like yogurt, sauerkraut, kombucha, and kimchi, or purchase them in capsule or gummy form.
-And pour yourself that extra cup of coffee or tea – caffeine is a stimulant and may help your body get things moving.
+Some studies have shown that probiotics are helpful in preventing constipation.14 Find them in foods like yogurt, sauerkraut, kombucha, and kimchi, or purchase them in capsule or gummy form.
+And pour yourself that extra cup of coffee or tea – caffeine is a stimulant and may help your body get things moving and ease your bowel symptoms.

 With a little patience and perseverance, we bet you can find at least one or two tricks to help relieve your period poop woes.
 And remember: If cramps are bothering you almost as much as the time you’re spending in the bathroom, Flex Disc™ might help to alleviate them.